-Addiction recovery might require addressing physical dependency, but it must focus on the reasons driving your behavior.
+Addiction recovery might require addressing physical dependency, but it must focus on the reasons for driving your behavior.
 Participating in addiction therapy programs in Oregon helps you understand why you are abusing a substance.
 As you learn to see your motivations, you will gain greater control over your behavior.
-Over time, therapy teach your brain to make new choices.
+Over time, therapy teaches your brain to make new choices.

 Ask for Help

-Physical dependence on a substance or outright drug addiction confronts you with complex problems.
+The physical dependence on a substance or outright drug addiction confronts you with complex problems.
 Contact Sunstone Recovery to choose your next steps toward recovery.
 Our addiction treatment center has helped many people set a new course in life.
 You can retake control with professional guidance.
 Call us at 855.833.9199 for help today.